jacoborus/estilo/README.md

 - Empty templates for lots of languages and plugins (see the [list of templates](https://github.com/jacoborus/estilo/tree/master/base))
 - Templates indicate the default linked style of highlights through comments

 <a name="requirements"></a>
 ## Requirements

 It's written in pure javascript, so you will need nodejs installed in your computer.

-<a name="usage"></a>
+<a name="installation"></a>
-## Usage
+## Installation

-<a name="create-boilerplate"></a>
-### Create boilerplate

-<a name="create-npm-module"></a>
-#### Create a npm module

-First of all you will need to create a new npm module and fill its package.json data, this data will be used in your scheme
+Create a new npm module and fill its package.json data, this data will be used later

 ```sh
 mkdir mycolors && cd mycolors && npm init
 ```

-<a name="install-estilo"></a>
-#### Install Estilo

 Install estilo as a dependency.
-This step will add some scripts to package.json and create `estilo` folder, which contains your templates and palette.
+This step will add some scripts to `package.json` and create `estilo` folder, which contains your templates and colour palette.

 ```sh
 npm install --save estilo
 ```

-<a name="create-color-themes"></a>
+<a name="create-color-schemes"></a>
-### Create color themes
+## Create color schemes

-<a name="themes"></a>
+<a name="define-colors"></a>
-#### Themes
+## Define colors

-Estilo can render a single color scheme or multiple variations (themes).
-You will need to create a yaml file for every theme in `estilo/themes` folder.
+Estilo can render a single color scheme or multiple variations, you will need to create a yaml file for every one in `estilo/themes` folder.

-A theme has the following structure:
+A colorscheme template has the following structure:

-- name: the theme name
+- name: the colorscheme name
-- background: dark or light
+- background: 'dark' or 'light'
-- colors: a object containing the colors you are going to use in this variant.
+- colors: an object containing the colors you are going to use in this colorscheme.
 Use hex colors, and closest xterm values will be added automatically

 Example:

+`my-scheme.yml`:

 ```yaml
 name: 'my-scheme'